Spooky's Jump Scare Mansion

-Spooky's Jump Scare Mansion is a 2014 adventure survival horror video game developed and published by Lag Studios.
+Spooky's Jump Scare Mansion is a 2014 horror-adventure video game developed and published by Lag Studios.
 The player's objective is to traverse to the end of a mansion comprising a thousand rooms.
 Originally titled Spooky's House of Jump Scares, the game's title was changed to Spooky's Jump Scare Mansion in 2016 due to a trademark dispute.
 The game received an HD remaster in 2017, which was released for PlayStation 4 in 2019, Nintendo Switch in 2022, and Xbox One and Xbox Series X in 2023.

 Plot

 For as long as the unnamed and unseen protagonist can remember, legends have been told about a derelict mansion in their hometown.
 The history of the house itself is virtually unknown, and even the town's oldest residents cannot remember the mansion's origin.
 Being an avid history enthusiast, the protagonist goes to explore the mansion.
 Inside, they encounter a young ghost girl named Spooky.

 Spooky informs the protagonist that the only way to escape is to pass through the mansion's randomly generated 1000 rooms (although she wonders out loud if there are possibly more rooms than that).
 Rooms are filled with varying jump scares.
 While the first 50 rooms appear nonthreatening, a series of discoverable letters left by a former researcher indicate a more sinister plot.
 After room 50, the rooms begin to take a much darker tone, with hostile entities appearing and the cute facade disappearing.